MohamadSalehIT/jenkins-project/README.md

    - **Production Job:**
      - Purpose: Deploy the website on the production environment.
      - Steps:
-       1. Create a new Jenkins job (e.g., `production-job`) to deploy the website on the production environment.
+       1. Create a new Jenkins job (e.g., `production-build`) to deploy the website on the production environment.
        2. Configure the job to containerize the website using Docker.
        3. Specify the necessary Docker commands to build the image and deploy it on port 82 of the production environment.